mecrazy/generateGoogleJsonpUri/README.md

 ### $.genJsonpGDU("<Your-spreadsheet-key-here>")

-When you open your Google Spreadsheet, URL is like `https://docs.google.com/spreadsheets/d/**Your-spreadsheet-key**/edit#gid=0`.
+When you open your Google Spreadsheet, URL is like `https://docs.google.com/spreadsheets/d/[ Your spreadsheet key ]/edit#gid=0`.
 Please put your spreadsheet key following the syntax below.
 ```javascript
 var mySheet = $.genJsonpGDU("<Your-spreadsheet-key-here>");
 ```